hiblaphp/http-client/README.md

 ]));
 ```

-> **New to promises and fibers?** The concurrency model used throughout this library — `await()`, `Promise::all()`, `async()`, and fiber-based suspension — is provided by two companion packages.
+> **New to promises and fibers?** The concurrency model used throughout this library.
+The `await()`, `Promise::all()`, `async()`, and fiber-based suspension are provided by two companion packages.
 See [Hibla Promise](https://github.com/hiblaphp/promise) for the promise API and [Hibla Async](https://github.com/hiblaphp/async) for the fiber primitives.
 Both packages include their own documentation and examples if you want to understand how non-blocking execution works under the hood.

 ---